Gentrification

 Gentrification is the process whereby the character of a neighborhood changes through the influx of more affluent residents (the "gentry") and investment.
 There is no agreed-upon definition of gentrification.
 In public discourse, it has been used to describe a wide array of phenomena, sometimes in a pejorative connotation.

 Gentrification is a common and controversial topic in urban politics and planning.
-Gentrification often increases the economic value of a neighborhood, but can be controversial due to changing demographic composition and potential displacement of incumbent residents.
-Gentrification is more likely when there is an undersupply of housing and rising home values in a metropolitan area.
+Gentrification often increases the economic value of a neighborhood, but at the cost of changing demographic composition and potential displacement of incumbent residents.
+Gentrification is more likely when there is an undersupply of housing and rising housing values in a metropolitan area.

-The gentrification process is typically the result of increasing attraction to an area by people with higher incomes spilling over from neighboring cities, towns, or neighborhoods.
-Further steps are increased investments in a community and the related infrastructure by real estate development businesses, local government, or community activists and resulting economic development, increased attraction of business, and lower crime rates.
+The gentrification process is typically the result of increasing attraction to an area by people with higher incomes than those of local residents spilling over from neighboring cities, towns, or neighborhoods.
+Further steps are increased commercial investments in the area and its infrastructure by real estate developers, local government, or community activists and resulting economic development, increased attraction of business, and lower crime rates.